gitlabhq/omnibus-gitlab/doc/settings/nginx.md

 Make sure you run `sudo gitlab-ctl reconfigure` for the changes to take effect.

+**Note:** If you are running a version older than 8.16.0, you will have to manually remove the unicorn service file (`/opt/gitlab/service/unicorn`), if exists, for reconfigure to succeed.

 ### Vhost (server block)

 Then, in your custom Passenger/Nginx installation, create the following site